 - F Distribution and One-Way ANOVA

 - WebAssign online homework.
 WebAssign is a commercial online homework system.
-It provides randomized, algorithmically generated homework with automated grading of numerical and algebraic answers, similar to MyOpenMath.
+It provides randomized homework custom-built to align with textbooks.
 Question sets have been created for this textbook which can be built into assessment sets by faculty.
-They provide support, and charge about $25/student.
+They provide support.

 Notes: The publisher also provides Powerpoints and an Instructor solutions manual